maxchuquimia/XcodeTweaks/ReadMe.md

 All the errors above are not related to our code and are easy to solve - but we still need to go to the build log and remember what steps to take for each one.

 Also, Xcode 15.3 started appending some errors with "Build again to continue".
 Read more about how this project was started [here](https://itnext.io/make-xcode-instantly-build-again-when-it-says-build-again-to-continue-part-1-38300674395e).

+## Possible Future Tweaks / Features

+- Searching for colors in an xcasset catalogue by hex value, like [colorset](https://github.com/maxchuquimia/homebrew-scripts?tab=readme-ov-file#colorset) can.
+- Make it a menu bar app
+- Add a pause button